juandelmonte/Multi-Layer-Perceptron/README.md

 # Multi Layer Perceptron (MLP)

-This fully connected MLP started as a way of understanding the core principles behind Artificial Neural Netwoks.
+This fully connected MLP started as a way of understanding the core principles behind Artificial Neural Netwoks, mainly backpropagation.

 It's written using mainly numpy objects.